Let’s get one thing out of the way before we begin: this isn’t going to be one of those articles.

 We all know the bad reasons so there’s no need to go over them again and again.
 So what are the good reasons?

-This article in the Bangkok Post details a lot of the “whys.”
-But it seems to boil down to just two when you talk with a lot of Thai women dating foreign men: maturity and assurance.
+While there are many reasons out there, it seems to boil down to just two when you talk with a lot of Thai women dating foreign men: maturity and assurance.

 Some Thai women claim Western men are more mature than Thai men.
 Other Thai women like to fell assured that they are beautiful just the way they are.